megumi2414/megumi2414.github.io/README.md

 ## Jekyll collections

-Jekyll's [collections][15] is supported to organize the pages in a more fine-grained manner, e.g.,
+二十二Jekyll's [collections][15] is supported to organize the pages in a more fine-grained manner, e.g.,

 ```yaml
 collections: